bekk/bekk-christmas/post/thecloud/wip-building-a-dashboard-with-google-bigquery-and-datastudio-1-2.md

 > **Heads up:**
 >
-> Continuously adding rows to your data table makes it grow in size quite rapidly, and both storage and querying can become costly.
+> In this case we only needed the real-time data, but there was no need to store the historical data.
+However, BigQuery is not as intuitive when it comes to updating or deleting rows.
+Continuously adding rows to your data table makes it grow in size quite rapidly, and both storage and querying can become costly.
 I wasn’t able to implement a function to replace the data in my BigQuery tables instead of just adding new rows on every API call.
 My quick workaround was to write a script that ran every night, removing the rows from 2 days before and prior, but I’m quite certain there are other more elegant solutions to this problem.

 ## To be continued...